Website translation

 Appearing in foreign search engines and ranking highly for your desired search terms isn’t something that you can achieve just by having your website translated into a local language.

-While it’s important to have your web content accessible to readers who speak a different language, that’s not enough to build a comprehensive global SEO strategy.
+While it’s important to have your web content accessible to readers who speak a different language, that’s not enough to build a comprehensive global SEO strategy to reach your international audience.

 Creating a Global SEO Strategy